cedricwalter/cedricwalter.github.io/_posts/2004-09-10-do-not-like-the-design.md

     - templates
 ---

 If you do not like the overall design of my homepage, You can play with the “Template Chooser” bloc.
-The default templates is <span style="font-weight: bold;">rhuk\_planetfall
+The default templates isrhuk\_planetfall